webix-hub/docs/data/spreadsheet/export.md

 });
 ~~~

-Then call the corresponding method: toPDF, toPNG or toExcel to export data from SpreadSheet into the file of the necessary format:
+Then call the corresponding method: api/_topdf.md, api/_topng.md or api/_toexcel.md to export data from SpreadSheet into the file of the necessary format:

 for Excel: